 Taking your dose of amoxicillin with a meal may help prevent this side effect.

-If you experience severe, prolonged abdominal pain or see blood in your vomit or stool, seek medication attention immediately.
+If you experience severe, prolonged abdominal pain or see blood in your vomit or stool, seek immediate medical attention.

 A headache is pain or discomfort in the head, scalp, or neck.
 The most common headaches are most likely caused by tight, contracted muscles in your shoulders, neck, scalp, and jaw.